Wecasa Terms and Conditions

 7.2 CONNECTING CUSTOMERS AND PARTNERS

-Wecasa selects a Partner for the Customer using a ranking score which varies according to the following criteria:
+Wecasa selects a Partner for the Customer using a ranking score that varies according to the following criteria:

-• the number of Bookings cancelled by the Partner.
+• the number of Bookings cancelled by the Partner on short notice (less than 24 hours before the appointment).

-As soon as a Booking is made, Wecasa contacts several Partners.
-The Partners contacted first are those who have high scores based on the criteria listed above.
-The more urgent the Booking, the quicker Partners will be contacted in order to fulfil the Booking.
+As soon as a Booking is made, Wecasa will contact several Partners.
+The Partners contacted first have high scores based on the criteria listed above.
+The more urgent the Booking, the quicker Partners will be contacted to fulfil the Booking.

-In the absence of a reply from a Partner in the time period based on the urgency of a Booking, the Booking is then offered to other Partners, until it is accepted by one of them.
+In the absence of a reply from a Partner in the time based on the urgency of a Booking, the Booking is then offered to other Partners until it is accepted by one of them.

 7.3 WITHDRAWAL AND CANCELLATION OF A BOOKING

-When a Booking is validated more than 14 days in advance in accordance with the clause above, the Customer benefits from the right to withdraw as provided by the law.
-To do this, the Customer can cancel the Booking on the Platform, by using the corresponding feature on the Website or Application, and the Booking will be cancelled at no cost.
+When a Booking is validated more than 14 days in advance per the clause above, the Customer benefits from the right to withdraw as provided by law.
+To do this, the Customer can cancel the Booking on the Platform by using the corresponding feature on the Website or Application, and the Booking will be cancelled at no cost.

-When a Booking is validated less than 14 days in advance in accordance with the clause above, the Customer requires that the provision of services begins and is completed before the end of the withdrawal period.
+When a Booking is validated less than 14 days in advance per the clause above, the Customer requires that the provision of services begins and is completed before the end of the withdrawal period.
 In this respect, the Customer expressly opts out of their right to withdraw.

-• cancellation between 8 and 24 hours before the scheduled appointment: a flat-rate cancellation fee of five pounds (£5);
+• Cancellation between 8 and 24 hours before the scheduled appointment: a flat-rate cancellation fee of five pounds (£5), paid to Wecasa;

-• cancellation between 4 and 8 hours before the scheduled appointment: a flat-rate cancellation fee of ten pounds (£10);
+• Cancellation between 4 and 8 hours before the scheduled appointment: a flat-rate cancellation fee of ten pounds (£10), paid to the Partner;

-• cancellation between 2 and 4 hours before the scheduled appointment: cancellation fee of 50% of the Booking amount, up to a maximum of twenty pounds (£20);
+• Cancellation between 2 and 4 hours before the scheduled appointment: a cancellation fee of 50% of the booking amount, up to a maximum of twenty pounds (£20), paid to the Partner;

-• cancellation between 2 hours and the time of the scheduled appointment: cancellation fee of 80% of the Booking amount, up to a maximum of thirty pounds (£30); and
+• Cancellation between 2 hours and the time of the scheduled appointment: a cancellation fee of 80% of the booking amount, up to a maximum of thirty pounds (£30), paid to the Partner; and

-• cancellation after the scheduled appointment, or when the Customer has not arrived 30 minutes after the appointment time: 100% of the Booking amount, up to a maximum of forty pounds (£40).
+• Cancellation after the scheduled appointment, or when the Customer has not arrived 30 minutes after the appointment: 100% of the booking amount, up to a maximum of forty pounds (£40), paid to the Partner.

 7.4 THE PROCESS FOR AT-HOME SERVICES